jasonj/ansible-beanstalkd/README.md

 Beanstalkd
 ========

-This Ansible role lets you install Beanstalkd on the specified host
+An Ansible role for the installation of the Beanstalkd network work queue, http://kr.github.io/beanstalkd/

 Requirements
 ------------